martinezq/cpq-palma-import/backlog.md

 - more attributes (for each module position, one qty attribute in the assembly), constraints linking with qty's, aggregation on attributes
 - more constraints covering for missing aggregation

-## ???

-Side sweep-left should be locked to position "left".
-I don't know how it's in palma yet

-Possibly will be solved with unifier on modules

 ### #004 [NEW] Qty controlled by boolean property

 In this scenario the palma node is flagged as variable=false but has qty property which is of boolean type.
 Constraint should be generated in this case.